MIT-Emerging-Talent/ET6-CDSP-starter/notes/01meeting_minutes.md

 ### Key discussions

 *Communication:*
 • **Google Meet:** Every Thursday with max 1hr
-• **Slack:** Main tool and for detailed discussions, project related conversations and responses
+• **Slack:** Main tool and for detailed discussions,
+  project related conversations and responses
 • **Google Docs:** For collaborative writing and sharing responses and views
-• **Github** For issuues and documentation
+• **Github** For issues and documentation
  **Time for meetings:** 12EST "appropriate for everyone"

 ### Decision made

 **Action Items**
   *What needs to be done?*
 [ ] Communication file
 Communication: Mohamed Saeed
 Social Norms: Maria
 Learning Goals: Abdallah
 Constraints: Ahd

 [ ] Documents will be send related to the following topics:
 Goals, Communication and Constraints
 *Contibute your answers on Slack*

 ### Follow up